 Information Systems (IS) is a subset of Information Technology (IT).
 These two fields work hand in hand to support the digital operations of companies in many different industries.
 Whether a company needs to secure its data online or process customer transactions faster, it will rely on IT and IS professionals to achieve these goals.

-A formal education in information systems can serve as a launch pad for your career in IT.
+A formal education in information systems can serve as a launch pad for your future in IT.
 Information Systems Management involves theoretical, applied, and practical skills that you can use to become an IT professional.
 When working with data, you might take on a leadership role in many different aspects of information technology.
-Your career opportunities could include:
+Your opportunities could include: